commonpike/fairpost/README.md

 is youtube).
 Finally, it will add a json file describing the post for that platform in the folder.

-TODO
-Without arguments, `prepare-posts` will prepare all the sources in the `incoming` folder and on success, move the source and its posts to the `pending` folder.

 ### Schedule